Tufin/oasdiff/README.md

 2. oasdiff ignores changes to [Examples](https://swagger.io/specification/#example-object) and [Extensions](https://swagger.io/specification/#specification-extensions) by default.
 You can change this behavior through [configuration](diff/config.go).

-## Work in progress
+3. Work in progress
-While most objects of OpenAPI Spec are already supported by this diff tool, some are still missing, notably: Examples, ExternalDocs, Links, Variables and a couple more.
+While most aspects of OpenAPI Spec are already supported by this diff tool, some are still missing, notably: Examples, ExternalDocs, Links, Variables and a couple more.
 Pull requests are welcome!